SCCapstone/Koger/README.md

 ## Setup
 To set up your environment to run this project, you will need to:
-* Update/install Node.js from the command line
-* Update/install npm from the command line
+* Make sure your computer has Node.js installed (Linked above)
-* Install the Ionic CLI from the command line with "npm install -g @ionic/cli"
+* Install the Ionic CLI from the command line with `npm install -g @ionic/cli`
-* Install Angular through npm from the command line with "npm install @ionic/angular@latest --save"
+* Install Angular through npm from the command line with `npm install @ionic/angular@latest --save`
-* Add Ionic Angular from the command line with "ng add @ionic/angular"
-* Clone this repository: git clone https://github.com/SCCapstone/Koger.git
+* Clone this repository: `git clone https://github.com/SCCapstone/Koger.git`
-* Run npm install in a terminal from the project root
+* Run `npm install` in a terminal from the project root

 ## Running
-To run the app from a computer with the project cloned to it, you will need to:
-* cd into the project directory through the command line
-* Run ionic serve in a terminal from the project root
+To launch the app, run the following command in a terminal from the project root:
+* `ionic serve`

-The Ionic command "ionic serve" will serve the app on a port and open it in a web browser.
+This command will serve the app on a port and open it in a web browser.

 # Deployment
 **Coming soon**